syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 AddHandler Me.sfDataGrid.FilterChanging, AddressOf sfDataGrid_FilterChanging

 Private Sub sfDataGrid_FilterChanging(ByVal sender As Object, ByVal e As Syncfusion.WinForms.DataGrid.Events.FilterChangingEventArgs)
-	'Check whether the Filtering is applied and the ForzenRowCount is more than zero 'If it is true means ,the default filtering operation will be performed If e.FilterPredicates Is Nothing OrElse Me.sfDataGrid.FrozenRowCount < 1 Then Return
+	'Check whether the Filtering is applied and the FrozenRowCount is more than zero 'If it is true means, the default filtering operation will be performed If e.FilterPredicates Is Nothing OrElse Me.sfDataGrid.FrozenRowCount < 1 Then Return
 	End If

-	'Gets proerty access provider for getting forzen rows display value Dim provider = Me.sfDataGrid.View.GetPropertyAccessProvider()
+	'Gets proerty access provider for getting frozen rows display value Dim provider = Me.sfDataGrid.View.GetPropertyAccessProvider()

-	'Get the colum name for which the filtering is going to be applied Dim columnName = e.Column.MappingName
+	'Get the column name for which the filtering is going to be applied Dim columnName = e.Column.MappingName

 	'Check whether the Grouping is applied or not .